 There is no lack of information on the website.

-As per the type of support offered, you only have to submit a ticket if you can’t find solutions through the blog content and videos.
+As per the type of support offered, you only have to submit a ticket if you can’t find solutions through the blog content and video tutorials.

 WP Rocket does not offer live chat or phone call support.